Stitches at Home Guidelines…

 If you do not wish for people to see your surroundings, please use the virtual background feature in Zoom.
 You can learn more here… https://support.zoom.us/hc/en-us/articles/210707503-Virtual-Background

 3. Be Present.
 This is a LIVE virtual event — make the most of it.
 You are an important part of the experience!
 Support your fellow students and the instructor by giving them your full attention.
 Remember, to minimize distractions, keep phones on ‘do not disturb’ and turn off text and email notifications.
 Class sessions will start on time, so check in a few minutes early.
-Sessions run 2 hours but we are encouraging teachers to give you a 5 minute break at some point during that time.
+Sessions run 2 hours.
+Teachers are encouraged to include a short break sometime during that time.
 Plan ahead to have snacks and liquids on hand.

 4. Be Aware.
 Ambient noises in your place of residence such as the television playing or a dog barking might not bother you.
 But it might bother your instructor and/or your classmates.
 When you’re not speaking, the best thing you can do is to mute yourself.
 You can always unmute yourself if you have a question or comment.

 6. Need Tech Support?
-During the classes, there will be a support link available here or on your dashboard.
-A live customer-support person will be on hand.
-If you have an audio, visual, software, or hardware problem, ask the tech person not your instructor.
+During the event, customer support is available through your dashboard.
+If you have and audio, visual, software, or hardware problem, go to Customer Support (see dashboard for hours), and ask them not your instructor.

 Statement of Principles & Conduct: XRX, Inc. is the parent company of Stitches Events, an equal-opportunity employer with regard to our employees, teachers, contractors, and other staff.
 As such, we consider discrimination of any kind unacceptable.
 Diversity and equality are essential to who we are, and respect for everyone is a core part of our identity.
 Discrimination based on gender, age, race, ethnicity, color, national origin, religion, sexual orientation, gender identity, family status, disability, medical or a genetic condition will not be tolerated.